d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ## Kullback–Leibler Divergence

-As what we have discussed in :numref:`sec_reduction-norm`, we can use norms to measure distance between two points in space of any dimensionality.
+As what we have discussed in :numref:`sec_linear-algebra`, we can use norms to measure distance between two points in space of any dimensionality.
 We would like to be able to do a similar task with probability distributions.
 There are many ways to go about this, but information theory provides one of the nicest.
 We now explore the *Kullback–Leibler (KL) divergence*, which provides a way to measure if two distributions are close together or not.

 ### Definition